Henry Hui

 Biography

-I am a highly passionate early career research associate with an emerging international reputation in the development of advanced cell analysis technology and cutting-edge methodologies for both research and clinical applications.
-My work enables me to charter new frontiers in cytometry technology to advance knowledge and generate technical solutions to challenges in science, health and medicine.
-Since 2013, I have been key to the expansion of an award-winning, multi-disciplinary research team that leads the world in imaging flow cytometry powered diagnostic developments for haematological malignancies and blood-based disorders.
+I am a highly passionate early career research associate and emerging global leader in the development of advanced cell analysis technology and cutting-edge methodologies for both research and clinical applications.
+My work enables me to charter new frontiers in technology to advance knowledge and generate technical solutions to challenges in science, health and medicine.
+My vision is a world where no child or adult dies from a cancer that was missed or mischaracterised.

+Since 2013, I have had a key role in the expansion of an award-winning, multi-disciplinary research team that leads the world in imaging flow cytometry powered diagnostic developments for haematological malignancies and constitutional disorders in adults, children and neonates.
 I am the co-inventor of the world-first “Immuno-flowFISH” method, a game-changing diagnostic technology.
 This invention enables precision assessment of blood cancers that vastly exceeds current research and clinical testing modalities.
-In 2018, I was awarded the awarded the highly prestigious ANSTO 2018 Eureka Prize for Innovative Use of Technology by the Australian Museum.
-My research has patented in many countries and my world-leading expertise has drawn investment and funding equivalent to $3.4M in value from industry partnerships, government grants and health-care organisations.
+In 2018, I was awarded the highly prestigious ANSTO 2018 Eureka Prize for Innovative Use of Technology by the Australian Museum.

-My long-term goal as a scientist is to lead the innovation, application, influence, education, engagement and outreach of medical research in both scientific and clinical domains, to advance knowledge and health globally.
+I am currently leading the translation of immuno-flowFISH through this multi-disciplinary collaborative network to establish global adoption of this technology.
+My long-term goal as a scientist is to lead the innovation, application, education, and outreach of medical research in both scientific and clinical domains, to advance knowledge and health globally.

 Roles and responsibilities